mufeedali/bucket-manager/README.md

 For other shells, replace `fish` with the appropriate shell name (e.g., `bash`, `zsh`) when running `bm completion` and consult your shell's documentation for the correct installation path.

+**Note:** Tab completion is optimized to prioritize local stacks.
+If you start typing a stack name that exists locally and haven't typed a colon (`:`), it will suggest local matches immediately without searching remotes, providing faster results.
+If you type a colon or no local match is found, it will proceed to discover and suggest remote stacks as well.

 ### TUI Mode

 Launch the interactive Text User Interface by running `bm` without any commands or arguments: